Hirayu Waterfall (Hirayu Otaki [平湯大滝])

 Waterfall Safety and Common Sense

-The Hirayu Waterfall (Hirayu Otaki [平湯大滝]; also called Hirayu Great Falls or just Hirayu Falls) was a classic columnar waterfall that was accentuated by the onset of the koyo (Autumn colors) during our visit.
+The Hirayu Waterfall (Hirayu Otaki [平湯大滝]; also called Hirayu Great Falls or just Hirayu Falls) was a classic columnar waterfall that was accentuated by the onset of the koyo (Autumn colors) during our first visit.

 Hirayu_Falls_016_10192016 - Hirayu Great Falls or Hirayu Otaki